+Tip!
 The key to this salad dressing is to use fresh citrus juice.
 It’s truly the best!
-And if you end up with leftover dressing, simply store in an airtight container, refrigerated, for up to 3 days and use it over taco bowls, fresh salads, or as a marinade.
+If you end up with leftover dressing, simply store in an airtight container, refrigerated, for up to 3 days and use it over taco bowls, fresh salads, or as a marinade.

 - One-Pan Chicken with Zucchini and Corn

 Chopped Mexican salad with roasted peppers, corn, beans, and avocado, tossed in the most amazing cilantro lime dressing.
 So good as a side to grilled chicken or shrimp.

 - 2 red bell peppers, halved lengthwise, stem/seed core removed

 - 1 1/2 cups frozen or fresh corn

 - 2 large tomatoes, cored, seeded, and cut into 1/4-inch dice

 - 1 large ripe mango, cut into 1/4-inch dice